 Similar to the national defense argument, some argue that Amtrak provides a viable transportation alternative to consumers during times of petroleum shortages or national emergencies.
-If the price of oil becomes prohibitively expensive, consumers will look for substitutes to car travel.
-As rail service is the second most energy efficient means of transportation, viable supply for passenger rail service would have to exist in order to meet consumer demand in these particular conditions.
+If the price of oil becomes prohibitively expensive, consumers will look for substitutes for car travel.
+As rail service is the second most energy-efficient means of transportation, a viable supply for passenger rail service would have to exist in order to meet consumer demand in these particular conditions.
 Given the low price of oil today, this is unlikely to be a concern anytime soon.

 Evidence from research conducted by the Congressional Budget Office suggests that most of the positive externalities mentioned above are concentrated in the Northeast Corridor and the California coast, where demand for Amtrak service is the highest.
 Amtrak does little to alleviate traffic or preserve energy in the Midwest, South, Southwest, or Northwest regions, where consumers rarely choose Amtrak service over air or car travel.
 Amtrak’s load factor is just under 50% (load factor measures usage by capacity), which suggests that excess supply exists in the marketplace for passenger rail in the United States.
 As such, federal subsidies to Amtrak should be adjusted to only fund its most profitable lines (the Northeast Corridor and California coast) and discontinue its least profitable lines.
 Such an adjustment would shift the supply of passenger rail back to a market-equilibrium price and help eliminate the inefficiencies that currently exist in the marketplace.